-Are you a huge fan of comfort food like me?
+Are you a huge fan of comfort food like I am?
 I can’t get enough.
 I’m an even bigger fan of my Traeger Cheeseburger Meatloaf.
 This is comfort food at its core.

 TRAEGER CHEESEBURGER MEATLOAF